These are the top 10 Matlab books that will help you learn and implement Matlab.

 by Holly Moore

 In this book, the author introduces learners to the MATLAB coding language.
 The text is meant to meet students where they are in terms of mathematical and computer sophistication.
-The book describes several ways to tackle the engineering problems by using MATLAB.
+The book describes several ways to tackle engineering problems by using MATLAB.
 Some chemistry and physics principles are explained to illustrate a consistent problem-solving process.

 To understand this textbook, students should be familiar with college algebra and basic trigonometry because these are the basis for MATLAB.
 The textbook provides brief background information on stats and matrix algebra.
-Students knowing advanced mathematics will find sections on calculus and differential equations at the end of the book.
+Students who know advanced mathematics will find sections on calculus and differential equations at the end of the book.

 by Mike X Cohen